martincostello/dotnet-bumper/README.md

 ## Introduction

-A .NET Global Tool and GitHub Action re-usable workflow to upgrade projects to a newer version of .NET.
+A .NET Global Tool to upgrade projects to a newer version of .NET.

+> [!NOTE]
+> Upgrades are made on a best-effort basis.
+You should always review the
+> changes made by the tool and test any changes made to validate the upgrade.

 ## Building and Testing